Phaen/Polynar/README.md

 * **radix** <br/> The radix to decode the integer from.

-No sanitizing or any processing is utilized and using this method can improve efficiency, but is discouraged when lacking expertise.
+No sanitizing is utilized and using this method can improve efficiency, but is discouraged when lacking expertise.
 When used improperly, the decoding process may raise exceptions or produce corrupt data.

 ###The encodingOptions object
 EncodingOptions is a plainObject containing the options as property-value pairs to be used in encoding and decoding processes.
 These options differ per data type that is encoded.